tutorbookapp/ts-minami/README.md

         "encoding": "utf8",
         "private": true,
         "recurse": true,
-        "template": "./node_modules/minami"
+        "template": "./node_modules/@tutorbook/minami"
     }
 }
 ```

-Specifying a number for useLongnameInNav it will be the max number of path elements to show in nav (starting from Class).
+Specifying a number for `useLongnameInNav` it will be the max number of path
+elements to show in nav (starting from Class).

 ## License